EVerest/everest-core/lib/everest/everest_api_types/README.md

 A unit test compares them with the stored hashes and fails if any of them differs.
 CMake will also issue a warning if there is a mismatch, but not fail the build or the CI pipeline.

 The list of monitored files must be updated manually.
+In order to compute the checksum simply run sha256sum tool on the file that has been changed and copy the hash in the respective CSV file.
+Here is how this can look like (example):

 ```bash
 $ sha256sum types/isolation_monitor.yaml